Michael Grant (boxer): Later career

 On May 7, 2010, Grant fought for the first time in eighteen months and won by first-round technical knockout over Kevin Burnett at Oheka Castle, Huntingdon, NY.

 On August 21, 2010, with a 20 kg weight advantage, Grant was physically dominant, but lost on points to Tomasz Adamek by a unanimous decision.

 On March 11, 2011, Grant fought Tye Fields at the Planet Hollywood Resort and Casino in Las Vegas.
 Grant scored a one-punch third-round knockout.

 On November 19, 2011, Grant faced Francois Botha for the vacant World Boxing Federation (WBF) Heavyweight title.
 Grant won by a 12th-round KO, having needed a KO due to being well behind on all three cards.
 The fight took place in Johannesburg, South Africa, the first time he had fought outside the USA.
-Immediately after the fight, Grant called out the Klitschko brothers who hold all of the major heavyweight titles.
+Immediately after the fight, Grant called out the Klitschko brothers who held all of the major heavyweight titles.
 After an 18-month layoff, Grant defended the WBF belt against France-based Cameroonian Carlos Takam on May 24, 2013, in Noisy-le-Grand, France, losing by 8th-round technical knockout.

 It was announced in July 2017 that Grant would face Dillian Whyte at the Pinnacle Bank Arena in Lincoln, Nebraska on August 19, however the fight was scrapped after a backlash from fans, and Dillian would face Malcolm Tann instead.